SSRIs and SNRIs

 • Smoking induces CYP1A2; smokers have been found to have almost 50% lower plasma concentrations of duloxetine compared with non-smokers.

-Withdrawal syndrome
+Withdrawal Syndrome

-Doses should be gradually reduced over at least 1-2 weeks to reduce risk of withdrawal effects.
+In the event of stopping therapy, doses should be gradually reduced over at least 1-2 weeks to reduce risk of withdrawal effects.
 Withdrawal symptoms usually occur within the first few days of discontinuing treatment and resolve within 2 weeks (but effect can be prolonged for 2-3 months or more).

 Paroxetine and venlafaxine seem to be associated with a greater frequency of withdrawal reactions than other SSRIs.
 Fluoxetine is less likely to precipitate withdrawal syndrome as it possesses a long half life.